 With a background in rural mental health and social inclusion, Clare is the overall lead on the project.

 To contact Clare, please call 07849398141 or email email@example.com

 Tiffany Bottomley is the Advocacy Worker at HiMRA

-With a back ground in Art Psychotherapy and Support work, Tiffany will supervise and train our Peer Support Volunteers to facilitate peer support groups for the local migrant and refugee communities.
+With a background in Art Psychotherapy and Support Work, Tiffany provides individual and group advocacy support to migrants and refugees living in Highland.
+She also supervises and trains HiMRA Peer Support Volunteers to facilitate peer support groups for the local migrant and refugee communities.